 HOW TO APPLY:

-Deadline for receipt of complete applications: 9 JUNE 2022 (12 noon Geneva time)
+Deadline to receive complete applications: 13 June 2023 (12 noon Geneva time)

 (2) a mandate-specific Word application form.
-Application instructions and forms available at https://www.ohchr.org/en/hr-bodies/hrc/sp/hrc51
+Application instructions and forms are available at https://www.ohchr.org/en/hr-bodies/hrc/sp/hrc54

-General information about the application and selection process at https://www.ohchr.org/en/hr-bodies/hrc/sp/nominations
+For general information about the application and selection process: https://www.ohchr.org/en/hr-bodies/hrc/sp/nominations

 Frequently asked questions: https://www.ohchr.org/en/hr-bodies/hrc/sp/basic-information-selection-independent-experts